wp-plugins/wtg-csv-exporter/readme.txt

 == Installation ==

-1. Method 1: Move folder inside the .zip file into the "wp-content/plugins/" directory if your website is stored locally.
-Then upload the new plugin folder using your FTP program.
-1. Method 2: Use your hosting control panels file manager to upload the plugin folder (not the .zip, only the folder inside it) to the "wp-content/plugins/" directory.
-1. Method 3: In your WordPress admin click on Plugins then click on Add New.
-You can search for your plugin there and perform the installation easily.
-This method does not apply to premium plugins.
+Please install WTG CSV Exporter from WordPress.org by going to Plugins --> Add New and searching "WTG CSV Exporter".
+This is safer and quicker than any other methods.

 == Frequently Asked Questions ==

+= As a WebTechGlobal subscriber can I get higher priority support for this plugin? = Yes - subscribers are put ahead of my Free Workflow and will not only result in a quicker response for support but requests for new features are marked with higher priority.

 = Can I hire you to customize the plugin for me? =
-Yes you can pay the plugin author to improve the plugin to suit your needs.
-Many improvements will be done free so post your requirements on the plugins forum first.
+Yes - you can pay to improve the plugin to suit your needs.
+However many improvements will be done free.
+Please post your requirements on the plugins forum first before sending me Paypal or Bitcoins.
+If your request is acceptable within my plans it will always be added to the WTG Tasks Management plugin which is part of my workflow system.
+The tasks priority can be increased based on your WebTechGlobal subscription status, donations or contributions you have made.

 == Screenshots ==